siriscmv/invite-management-docs/terms/privacy-policy.md

 ### Data collected by Invite Management
 * Server configurations: prefix, join/leave message, join/leave channel, etc.
 * User data: user ID, the list of users who have been invited, the number of times the person has voted for the bot, etc.
 * Guild data: The list of active guild invites and the number of times the invite has been used.
-This data is only stored in memory and is refreshed as and when required
+This data is only stored in memory and is refreshed as and when required.

-The User IDs and Guild IDs of users and guilds who break our terms of service are stored in order to prevent misuse of our service.
+The User IDs and Guild IDs of users and guilds who break our [terms of service](TOS.md) are stored to prevent misuse of our service.

 ### Data collected by external services
 Data may be collected when using any related services or on domains including but not limited to: